What is Kinedu Educators?

 - If the parent already has a Kinedu account, our system will automatically recognize the email address and add the family’s information.

 - All done!
-An invitation will be sent to the student’s parents.
+An invitation with a code will be sent to the student’s parents.

 It’s important to remember that you will only be able to invite one parent per student.
 For another parent to have access to a student’s profile, the parent you sent the invitation to will have to invite their partner through the application (Kinedu).

-IMPORTANT NOTE: Make sure you have your director or coordinator’s permission before registering a new student since your school will be charged for license use.
+IMPORTANT NOTE: Make sure you have your director or coordinator’s permission before inviting a new student, since your school will be charged for license use.

 To find out more about the steps that parents need to follow, you can read the parents’ manual here.

-You can access your students’ profiles by clicking on one of the students’ icons on the homepage.
-A column with all the student’s information will appear on the right side of the screen.
-(Available on August 30th)
+You can access your students’ profiles by clicking on one of the students’ icons on the homepage or from the classroom list on the Settings section.
+All the student’s information will appear on the screen.

 Deleting student profiles